Skip Navigation

 You are to read Founding Brothers by Joseph Ellis.

-3. Madison, Hamilton, and Jefferson met not just for dinner, but to iron out some major issues plaguing the new nation.
-What were the issues, and what compromises were reached?
-What impediments were there for each issue?
-If all of the leaders were working to make this experiment in democracy a viable one, what accounts for their different opinions and priorities?
+What were the issues that Madison, Hamilton, and Jefferson met about over dinner?
+What compromises were reached?
+What obstacles were there for each issue?
+If all of the leaders were working to make this experiment in democracy a viable one, why did they have different opinions and priorities?
+What influenced them?

-4. The issue of slavery did not just divide the country in 1861, but had been a contentious problem since the founding of the U.S. After fighting for freedom and liberty, why did the Founding Brothers allow slavery to have Constitutional protections?
+3. The issue of slavery did not just divide the country in 1861, but had been a contentious problem since the founding of the U.S. After fighting for freedom and liberty, why did the founders allow slavery to have Constitutional protections?
 Why would it have been very difficult to abolish slavery in 1790?
 Why do you think this chapter is entitled “The Silence”?
 Give specific examples.

-5. Joseph Ellis and I both believe that George Washington was an incredible man, of “rock star” proportions during his lifetime.
+4. Joseph Ellis believes that George Washington was an incredible man, of “rock star” proportions during his lifetime.
 What were some of Washington’s accomplishments?
-Even as the only president to be unanimously elected by the Electoral College, Washington faced criticism and backlash during his presidency.
-What were the criticisms, and who were his main critics (individual and groups)?
+Even though he was unanimously elected as the first president, Washington faced criticism and backlash during his presidency.
+What were the criticisms, and who were his main critics?
 How did Washington address them in his Farewell Address?

-6. Who became an “incongruous pair”, both during the Revolution and again after?
+5. Who became an “incongruous pair”, both during the Revolution and again after?
 How had they worked together?
 How and why did they come to oppose each other?
-What role did political parties play?
-Give specific examples ranging from 1793- 1812.
-How and why do they re-establish their relationship?
-Their letters provide great insight into their political differences- using slavery as the issue, explain their different beliefs and styles.
+Give specific examples ranging from 1793-1812.
 What legacy has each left for the U.S. government today?
 When did they die, and why is that still considered significant today?

 Part 2: